Betraying Spinoza

 • p69 "the first-person point of view that I am is relinquished for the view from Nowhere, which is the same for all of us."

 • Yeah not sure I believe in that.
 Not sure.
-I'm pomo and supposedly worship difference, minds that are radically situated in their specifics and so irreconilebly different.
+I'm pomo and supposedly worship difference, minds that are radically situated in their specifics and so irreconcilably different.
 But what if that has gone to far and we do need to pay more attention to the unity of all minds?

 • p82 Spinoza "could not have been more irreconcilably opposed to all teleological thinking".
 Hm.

-• p91 Is Kabbalah responsible for "the distinctly Platonic tone of Spinoza's philosophy, which consists no so much in his actual picture of reality but in the ecstatic impulse that irradiates it, and that sharply distinguishes his rationalism from both Descarte and Leibniz"
+• p91 Is Kabbalah responsible for "the distinctly Platonic tone of Spinoza's philosophy, which consists not so much in his actual picture of reality but in the ecstatic impulse that irradiates it, and that sharply distinguishes his rationalism from both Descarte and Leibniz"

 • ...to be continued...